katelyndiaz/ggRtsy/README.md

 ### Overview

-The `ggArtsyR()` package works with `ggplot2()` to add an additional color palette to the user’s repertoire.
+The `ggRtsy()` package works with `ggplot2()` to add an additional color palette to the user’s repertoire.
 This is the `goghColors` dataset, which contains the RGB and hex codes of colors picked from Van Gogh paintings.
 It has been broken down into an easy-to-use color palette based on Van Gogh’s most famous paintings, in the `gogh_palettes_pop` list.

 #### Functions within the package: